tikkwi/easpos-user-api/README.md

 - Use `Entity`(include only entity's id) `EntityFull`(include all entity's fields) `EntityCompact`(include only some
   meta name, description etc.)
     - eg. `Product, ProductFull, ProductCompact`
+- Only request other app's service at the end of the first party app's service wherever possible to be able to roll back the transaction if something goes wrong

 ## Don't